ROCR FAQs

 Is there an opportunity for public comments?

 Yes, ASTRO welcomes feedback on ROCR!
-We want to hear about the model’s potential impact on your practice and the patients you care for.
-Comments should be submitted to health policy team.
+We want to hear about the model's potential impact on your practice and the patients you care for.
+Please submit comments.

 Is there a timeline for ROCR?